-Fine Arts Faculty

-Janos Fedak, Professor, Chair
+Fine Arts Faculty Janos Fedak, Professor, Chair

 Fine Arts (art history) is a discipline which examines the role of the visual arts in the development of human society.
-Fine of the visual arts in the development of human society.
 Fine Arts attempts to understand the nature of art, its origins and evolution, and the role it plays in various civilizations.
 While the task of the artist is the creation of works of art, that of the art historian is their systematic study, analyzing and understanding the products of creative expression.